Tinkerforge/brickd/README.rst

 On Debian based Linux distributions try::

- sudo apt-get install libusb-1.0-0-dev libudev-dev
+ sudo apt-get install build-essential libusb-1.0-0-dev libudev-dev

 For Windows a suitable pre-compiled libusb binary is part of this repository.
 For Mac OS X a suitable libusb version can be obtained via MacPorts or Homebrew.